Developer notes

 https://[retailer-endpoint]/v1/

 JSON is the format supported by the API.
-You will need to explicitly tell the API that you are providing JSON content using a Content-type
+You will need to explicitly tell the API that you are providing JSON content using a `Content-type` header set to `application/json`.

 curl -X POST [retailer-endpoint]/v1/_event \